PROTECTING YOUR PRIVACY

 Here is how we will use your Personal Data and why?

-Combining your Data for personalized direct marketing.
+Combining your Data for personalised direct marketing.

 We want to bring you offers and promotions that are most relevant to your interests at particular times.
 To help us form a better, overall understanding of you as a customer, we combine your personal data gathered across our business.